The most overlooked costs in a short-term rental property and how to plan for them

 Cleaning

-Do you have the time, energy and attention-to-detail required to make your rental shine between guests?
+Do you have the time, energy, and attention to detail required to make your rental shine between guests?
 For most hosts, the answer is no — and that’s why an entire industry has emerged for short-term rental cleaning services.

 Cleaning a short-term rental requires far more than mopping the floor and wiping down the counters.
-Cleaners are also asked to do laundry, make sure the home is staged properly and restock essentials like toilet paper.
+Cleaners are also asked to do laundry, make sure the home is staged properly, and restock essentials like toilet paper.

 Many guests are accustomed to paying for a cleaning fee when they book a short-term rental, but calculating your costs and setting a price will take some time.
 Average cleaning fees on Airbnb range from $65 for small spaces to upwards of $200 for large homes with more than six bedrooms.

-Start by requesting quotes from cleaning services in your area and decide whether you will mark-up the cleaning fee to account for the time spent booking and managing the service.
+Start by requesting quotes from cleaning services in your area and decide whether you will mark up the cleaning fee to account for the time spent booking and managing the service.

 Maintenance and repairs

-Unfortunately, plumbing emergencies and broken furniture is the cost of doing business in real estate.
+Unfortunately, plumbing emergencies and broken furniture are the cost of doing business in real estate.
 Between emergency repairs and maintenance on appliances and plumbing or electrical systems, landscaping, pest control, painting touch-ups, and property repair, the costs can sneak up on new hosts.

 Maintenance is hard to accurately estimate, but it is essential to be prepared for unexpected costs.
 There are a few loose formulas that some short-term rental managers use to estimate their costs.
 Some calculate by square footage, estimating $1 per square foot for yearly maintenance costs.
 Others base it on their monthly rental rate, estimating maintenance costs will average 1.5 times the monthly rate.

 Although some online booking platforms offer damage protection, and additional insurance might cover other repairs or emergencies, it’s risky to rely on those pay-outs.
-It’s often difficult to prove that a particular guest put the scratches on your dining room table or broke the refrigerator, as normal wear-and-tear could also be the cause.
-(A broken window or a hole in the wall are more likely to be covered, but photo documentation between guests is important.)
+It’s often difficult to prove that a particular guest put scratches on your dining room table or broke the refrigerator, as normal wear-and-tear could also be the cause.
+(A broken window or a hole in the wall is more likely to be covered, but photo documentation between guests is important.)

 Taxes